 The WGC Match Play has been one of the most unpredictable events on the golfing calendar since the first edition at La Costa Resort & Spa in Carlsbad, California in 1999.
 The tournament is certainly one of the best non-majors of the year and the fact it is a match play event gives it something of a special feel.

 The World Golf Championships are made up of four annual events and were first held in 1999, although the fourth event, the HSBC Champions, wasn’t granted WGC status until 2009.
 Along with the WGC Match Play and the HSBC Champions, we also have the Mexico Championship and the FedEx St. Jude Invitational.
 The other three tournaments, like most events on the golfing calendar, are stroke play, with the WGC Match Play now the most important match play event anywhere in the world.
-With great prestige and prize money similar to a major, the top players are attracted to this tournament and a stellar field is guaranteed.
+With great prestige and prize money similar to a major, the top players are attracted to this tournament.

 Format and Eligibility